-Here are three ways of increasing your chances of being approved for a personal loan.
+Here are three ways to increase your chances of being approved:

-First, if you're young and don't have much of a credit history, don't tell lenders your parents won't co-sign on the loan.
+First, if you're young and don't have much of a credit history, don't tell the lenders that your parents won't co-sign.
 This might cause lenders to doubt your trustworthiness.
 After all, if your parents don't trust you enough to co-sign, why should the lender?

-Second, if you're seeking a personal loan to make a down payment on a big-ticket item, explain how you are going to pay for the rest of the money to purchase the item.
+Second, if you're seeking to use one to make a down payment on a big-ticket item, explain how you are going to pay for the rest of the money to purchase the item.
 This might cause lenders to wonder how you'll ever pay them back.

 Third, financial experts recommend that you never beg for approval.
 This makes you look desperate and gives the impression that you may have already exhausted their other lending options.

 The good news?
-When you apply for a loan here, your whole process is online and only takes a few minutes.
+When you apply here, the whole process is online and takes only a few minutes.